gscopel/react-comment-board/README.md

 • Navigation with React Router

-Here is a link to the deployed site via Heroku https://morgantown-comment-board.herokuapp.com/
+Here is a link to the deployed project via Heroku https://morgantown-comment-board.herokuapp.com/